em-ni/em-ni.github.io/01_robotics.markdown

 </p>

 ### Short Summary
-**GOAL**: Design a control system for the landing gear of an aircraft to ensure a safe and autonomous landing.
+**Goal**: Design a control system for the landing gear of an aircraft to ensure a safe and autonomous landing.
 - The aircraft is **modeled** as a 7-DOF system with state variable $$x = [ z, z_{wf}, z_{wr}, \theta, x, \omega_{f}, \omega_{r} ]$$.
 The controlled elements are the elevators, the flaps and the active suspension of the front landing gear, together with the breaks of the rear and front gear, yelding to the control input $$ u = [ L, u_{\theta}, F_{aereo}, C_r, C_f ]$$.
 <p align="center">
 	<img src="/media/aircraft_variables.png" width="300" />